Glasgow Cathedral Visitor Guide

 Overview

-The medieval cathedral was built in dedication to St. Kentigern (also known as St. Mungo) in the 1100s and it has survived almost completely intact through 900 years of religious upheaval and world wars, and in fact, it’s one of the most complete medieval buildings in Scotland.
+Glasgow Cathedral is widely considered one of the top tourist destinations in the city, alongside the nearby St. Mungo Museum of Religious Life and Art and The Glasgow Necropolis.
+The mediaeval cathedral was built in dedication to St. Kentigern (also known as St. Mungo) in the 1100s and it has survived almost completely intact through 900 years of religious upheaval and world wars.
+In fact, it’s one of the most complete mediaeval buildings in Scotland.

-But it’s the interior that’ll really get your camera trigger-finger going into overdrive because it’s such a beautiful place, and I have to admit it’s one of the few buildings I’ve visited in Britain that actually made me stop and stare as soon as I walked through the main entrance.
+But it’s the interior that’ll really get your camera trigger-finger going into overdrive because it’s such a beautiful place, and I have to admit it’s one of the few buildings I’ve visited that actually made me stop and stare as soon as I walked through the main entrance.
+Think ‘mini York Minster’ and you’ll have a good idea of what I’m talking about.

 Glasgow Cathedral

 There are lots of nooks and crannies to explore when you visit Glasgow Cathedral so children will be kept occupied just as much as adults, especially down in the crypt that contains the remains of St. Kentigern.
+It’s a very atmospheric place, and Historic Environment Scotland (HES) has installed lots of information panels and displays so you can discover the history behind the cathedral and the saint for yourself.

-Perhaps the best thing about a visit to this part of Glasgow is that it’s close to a couple of other attractions that are just a short walk away.
+Perhaps the best thing about a visit to this part of Glasgow is that it’s close to other attractions that are just a short walk away.
+First, there’s the sprawling expanse of The Necropolis, a Victorian garden cemetery that contains a collection of graves that are the final resting place for many famous Scots.
+Second, there’s the St. Mungo Museum of Religious Life and Art which showcases religious exhibits and artefacts from across the globe.

-Tourists will enjoy exploring these attractions even if they’re not remotely interested in history and seeing as all of them are completely free to visit they should definitely be included in every Glasgow sightseeing itinerary.
+Tourists will enjoy exploring these attractions even if they’re not remotely interested in history, and seeing as all of them are completely free to visit, they should definitely be included in every Glasgow sightseeing itinerary.

 Glasgow Cathedral

-The highlights
+The Highlights

-Visiting tips
+Visiting Tips

 Glasgow Cathedral

-Tourist information
+Tourist Information

-If you love history and architecture you’ll be in your element at Glasgow Cathedral and I guarantee you’ll enjoy walking around the enormous building with your camera in hand (but bear in mind you’re not allowed to use a flash).
+If you love history and architecture you’ll be in your element at Glasgow Cathedral, and I guarantee you’ll enjoy walking around the enormous building with your camera in hand (but bear in mind you’re not allowed to use a flash).

-I wouldn’t normally recommend parents take their kids to places like this because there’s a good chance they’ll quickly get bored, but Glasgow Cathedral is big enough that they can have a good romp around it and the information displays are genuinely interesting if they’re at the age where they can understand them.
+I wouldn’t normally recommend parents take their kids to places like this because there’s a good chance they’ll quickly get bored, but Glasgow Cathedral is big enough that they can have a good romp around it, and the information displays are genuinely interesting if they’re at the age where they can understand them.
+That being said, I think children under 10 will be looking to go elsewhere after they’ve seen the main hall and the crypt, although there are lots of points of interest for adults.

 Glasgow Cathedral

-Other highlights are the Blacader aisle ceiling (nothing to do with Rowan Atkinson…) that’s studded with brightly painted stone bosses, and the lower-level shrine of St. Kentigern that’s dimly lit and extraordinarily atmospheric.
+Other highlights are the Blacader aisle ceiling that’s studded with brightly painted stone bosses and the lower-level shrine of St. Kentigern that’s dimly lit and extraordinarily atmospheric.
+You’ll also find a collection of stained-glass windows and monuments to look at which are best seen as part of a guided tour.

-If you’re not really interested in guided tours you can just as easily walk around on your own which shouldn’t take much more than half an hour – though you could stretch it out to an hour if you read all the information panels.
+If you’re not interested in guided tours you can just as easily walk around at your own pace, which shouldn’t take much more than half an hour, though you could stretch it out to an hour if you read all the information panels.
+There’s a small shop near the entrance that sells guidebooks and souvenirs but there’s no café, so if you’d like a coffee and a snack you’ll have to pop next door to the St. Mungo Museum.

 Glasgow Cathedral